 E. NA shall be used in cells to signify no exposure.

-F. All anomalies in flood loss costs that are not consistent with the requirements of Standard AF-6, Flood Loss Outputs and Logical Relationships to Risk, and have been explained in Disclosure AF-6.9 shall be shaded.
+F. All flood loss costs that are not consistent with the requirements of Standard AF-6, Flood Loss Outputs and Logical Relationships to Risk, and have been explained in Disclosure AF-6.9 shall be shaded.

 Standard Flood Output Range Specifications